Updated: June 14, 2018

 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
-As you might assume, older air conditioners more often have leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
+As you can imagine, older air conditioners may have more leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

-Recall that in order to purchase R22, you have to be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which increases expenses.
+Don’t forget that in order to buy R22, you’ll need to be an EPA-certified technician.
+So, the typical homeowner isn’t able to purchase a cylinder themselves.
+In addition, there are some stern regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
 This expense is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you own an air conditioning system that was built before 2010, your AC will likely have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+If you own an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
 You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can check your user’s manual.
-Otherwise, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can't find it, you can read your user’s manual.
+Alternatively, you can call your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may identify by the brand name Puron.
+The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
 We strongly recommend against this choice.
 Typically a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this feels like an easy solution.
 It usually costs the homeowner more money, and almost always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is missed, your system will quickly stop working, and you’ll end up installing a new unit anyway.
+In part, this is because different refrigerants work at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this crucial step is skipped, your system will quickly stop working, and you’ll end up installing a new unit anyway.

 Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
 It’s normally just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 It’s better to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
-To avoid emergencies on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old system before it doesn’t work.
-If you’re of a similar mind, then you’re in good company!
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid emergencies on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old system before it doesn’t work.
+If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, air conditioners installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+However, air conditioners installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
 You can always look for and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).